kevinweber/lazy-load-for-videos/readme.txt

 Easily upload Lazy Load for Videos into you plugin directory (/wp-content/plugins/) and activate the plugin through the 'Plugins' menu in WordPress.

+When you had already published videos before you have activated Lazy Load for Videos, update all posts by clicking the "Update Posts" button below the "Save Changes" button.

 You may have to clean the website's and browser's cache.

-If you don't see a preview image instead of the Youtube video, open the post editor and update/save the post again.
-This should help.
+If you don't see a preview image instead of the Youtube/Vimeo video, open the post editor and update/save the post again or even update all posts using the above mentioned "Update Posts" button.

 == Frequently Asked Questions ==